You are a boy with no feet

 And invite her to sit with our good reputation

-Those white men and the movies you watch
+Those white men and their movies you watch

 Don’t let them colonize you, do you hear me